RoseCityRobotics/common_platform/docs/source/operations/setup/hardware_setup.md

 # Hardware Setup Guide

-This guide walks you through the complete hardware assembly and connection process for the PARTS Common Robotics Platform.
+This guide walks you through the complete hardware assembly and connection process for the RCR Common Robotics Platform.

 ## Prerequisites